Tōkyō Thrift – Japonisme and the Japanese Bauhaus

 The Japanese Bauhaus

 By the start of the 20th century, Japan had evolved into a dynamic cosmopolitan country, poised precariously between traditional values and the growing influence of the West.
-Yokohama, in particular, epitomized the international nature of Japan in the inter-war period.
-Founded as a port city soon after Perry’s opening of the country, it now attracted “entrepreneurs, fugitives, traders, spies and drifters from every corner of the world… [becoming] a riot of loud Western colors and smells—the odor of cigars, the aroma of chocolate, the fragrance of flowers, the scent of perfume.”20 Yokohama became the focal point of merging Eastern and Western interests, more than anywhere in Japan; where democracy was debated in traditional tea rooms and women’s liberation was advocated for while Geisha passed by on the street.
+The city of Yokohama, in particular, epitomized the international nature of Japan in the inter-war period.
+Founded as a port city soon after Perry’s opening of the country, it now attracted “entrepreneurs, fugitives, traders, spies and drifters from every corner of the world… [becoming] a riot of loud Western colors and smells—the odor of cigars, the aroma of chocolate, the fragrance of flowers, the scent of perfume.”18 Yokohama became the focal point of merging Eastern and Western interests, more than anywhere in Japan; where democracy was debated in traditional tea rooms and women’s liberation was advocated for while Geisha passed by on the street.

 This mounting spirit of collaboration was, however, short-lived.
-On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a forty-foot wall of water that ripped across the shoreline.
+On September 1st, 1923 a massive earthquake struck Japan, followed swiftly by a 40-foot wall of water that ripped across the shoreline.
 Fires swept through the wooden structures of Tōkyō and Yokohama.
 After the ash had settled, 140,000 people would be counted among the dead.
 The Great Kanto Earthquake was regarded as the worst disaster in Japanese history up to that point.
-In an instant, an atmosphere of distrust and xenophobia replaced the good-will and cosmopolitan air of Yokohama.
+In an instant, an atmosphere of distrust and xenophobia replaced the goodwill and cosmopolitan air of Yokohama.
 Japanese resented Western intervention while Westerners fired back that Japan was ungrateful.
-Meanwhile lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.
+Meanwhile, lost in the chaos were the thousands of Korean immigrants massacred by roving bands of Japanese outlaws.

-It is interesting to note the parallels between Germany’s progression towards Modernism in the wake of the First World War and Japan’s similar trajectory following a major catastrophe.
+It is interesting to note the parallels between Germany’s progression towards Modernism in the wake of the World War I and Japan’s similar trajectory following a major catastrophe.
 In both cases, a strong sense of nationalism catalyzed sweeping reforms across the country – with artistic trends, in particular, changing dramatically.
 It is also interesting that the direction both took in the face of widespread racism was away from the traditional.

 Yamawaki Iwao and Michiko returned to Japan in the 1930s in time to play a major part in this transition.
-They found that the Bauhaus had made a dramatic impression on the art world of Tōkyō, with László Moholy-Nagy’s Von Material zu Architektur already in high demand – and it continues to be a core reference for many Japanese architects today.
+They found that the Bauhaus had made a dramatic impression on the art world of Tōkyō, with László Moholy-Nagy’s Von Material zu Architektur already in high demand – and continuing to be a core reference for many Japanese architects today.
 The book was translated from German by Renshichirō Kawakita who went on to found a study group with Bauhaus alumnus Takechiko Mizutani.
 It was this group that eventually developed into the Shikenchiku Kōgei Gakuin (School of New Architecture and Design), colloquially known as the “Japanese Bauhaus.”

-“Now, throughout the world, the age of technology has begun.
+Now, throughout the world, the age of technology has begun.
 All crafts and sciences are firmly and technically integrated.
 We, who encompass crafts and sciences, appeal to the masses from the midst of these new crafts and sciences.
 Here, new architecture and crafts are elevated by easily understood illustrations, in which the myriad difficult and circuitous expressions and mathematical equations are cancelled out.
-This is a free al fresco school, liberated from the stiff and formal schoolroom and all old restrictions.”22
+This is a free al fresco school, liberated from the stiff and formal schoolroom and all old restrictions.

 This new Japan, as defined by its xenophobia and militarism, was unsustainable as the country moved into the 1940s.
 A catastrophic war marked by nationalistic brutality on the part of Japan’s armies in the Pacific ended with the bombings of Hiroshima and Nagasaki in 1945.
-Japanese artists responded to Japan’s humiliating defeat by turning “their back on the traditional Japanese culture implicated in World War II, instead taking inspiration from pre-war European and American avant-gardes.”26
+Japanese artists responded to Japan’s humiliating defeat by turning “their back on the traditional Japanese culture implicated in World War II, instead taking inspiration from pre-war European and American avant-gardes.”23

 And while many of their contemporaries embraced Western influence, the Yamawakis retreated further into conservative values.
-Michiko took on a more traditional role beside her husband and mostly disappeared after the birth of their child.
-Without the guiding hand of some of the Bauhaus’ most prominent Asian students, the didactic approach adopted across Japan was less robust than seen in the pedagogy of Kawakita’s Shikenchiku Kōgei Gakuin, reflecting the “processes of adaptation and appropriation of outside influences and technology that are a hallmark of modern Japanese society.”27
+Michiko took on a more traditional role beside her husband and mostly disappeared from public after the birth of their child.
+Without the guiding hand of some of the Bauhaus’ most prominent Asian students, the didactic approach adopted across Japan was less robust than seen in the pedagogy of Kawakita’s Shikenchiku Kōgei Gakuin, reflecting the “processes of adaptation and appropriation of outside influences and technology that are a hallmark of modern Japanese society.”24

 However, the notion is something of a tautology.
 Yes, Japan had been heavily influenced by European design but only after Europe had adopted many Japanese artistic trends in the Japonisme of the 19th century.
 These ideals returned, albeit diluted, in the mid-1900s and represent a culmination of the strange diffusion that, without constant communication between East and West, otherwise might have seen two completely different modernist movements emerge in Europe and Asia.